 - The Parent Trap: Hayley Mills is not moving her fingers when playing guitar Beethoven's 5th Symphony.
 Then on "Let's Get Together" her strumming does not match the music (in addition to not moving her fingers).

 - Waiting for Guffman: In the overture, someone decided to dub in MIDI instruments.
-This is either a gigantic In Joke to musicians, or an Epic Fail on behalf of the music editor.
+This is either a gigantic In-Joke to musicians or a fail on behalf of the music editor.
 It's not Lampshaded.

-- However, the film does play it straight several other times, including one scene where Waylon Payne (as Jerry Lee Lewis) is backed by an electric bassist, but an upright bass is heard instead.
+- Walk the Line: Waylon Payne (as Jerry Lee Lewis) is backed by an electric bassist, but an upright bass is heard instead.

-- Groundhog Day has the reverse of the above problem: during the big dance scene at the end, an upright bassist is shown but an electric bass is heard.
+- Groundhog Day: during the big dance scene at the end, an upright bassist is shown but electric bass is heard.

 - In the Canadian film Hard Core Logo, Callum Keith Rennie's portrayal of Billy Tallent, guitarist of the eponymous band, barely even looks like he's trying during the performance scenes.
 Hugh Dillion as singer/rhythm guitarist Joe Dick is much more believable, as he's an actual musician.

-- Kirk Douglas may do his own singing for the song "Whale of a Tale" in the movie Twenty Thousand Leagues Under the Sea, but he certainly doesn't handle the music.
+- Kirk Douglas may do his own singing for the song "Whale of a Tale" in the movie 20,000 Leagues Under the Sea, but he certainly doesn't handle the music.
 Like most fake guitar players, he remembers to strum, but almost completely ignores the existence of the frets.

-- In the film version of Ghost World, the actor portraying the guitarist/singer of Blueshammer has never played a guitar in his life.
+- In Ghost World, the actor portraying the guitarist/singer of Blueshammer has never played guitar in his life.